 Therefore, determining the best state board for you also involves taking a more in-depth look at the education, exam, and experience requirements for each state.

 In order for a CPA candidate to earn the license, all state boards require candidates to have a bachelor’s degree, and almost all state boards insist that candidates earn 150 total credit hours of education.
-The bachelor’s degree does not always have to be in accounting.
+A bachelor’s degree does not always have to be in accounting.